-A blessing of the marriage, or convalidation ceremony in the catholic church sounds more like what you want, but you’ll have to convert to catholism to do that.
+A blessing of the marriage or convalidation ceremony in the Catholic church sounds more like what you want, but you may have to convert to Catholicism to do that.

 It would also be wise to consider the reason why you wish to be married in the Catholic Church, as the site administrator suggested.
 If you are being pressured, that is one thing.
 If you want to show support for your husband’s faith tradition, that is commendable.